ROCm/Tensile/docs/src/general-reference/experimental-kernel-selection.rst

     - FP16
     - NN, NT and TN transposition types

-To control experimental kernel selection and select the library, use :ref:`TENSILE_EXPERIMENTAL_SELECTION <tensile-experimental-selection>` environment variable.
+To control experimental kernel selection and select the library, use :ref:`TENSILE_EXPERIMENTAL_SELECTION <environment-variables>` environment variable.